Clemapfel/jluna/docs/manual.md

 The result of `box` is a `unsafe::Value*`, a raw C-pointer.
 The value this pointer points to **is not protected from the garbage collector** (GC).
 At any time after the resolution of `box`, the Julia GC may deallocate our value right under our nose.
 This can't happen when using proxies - it is the entire point of them - but it can, when handling raw pointers.

 Because of this, we have to micro-manage each value depending on how it was allocated.
-As a general rule of thumb: Any value that is not explicitly referenced by either a Julia-side named variable, or a Julia-side `Ref`, can be garbage collected at any point, usually segfaulting the entire application at random times.
+As a general rule of thumb: any value that is not explicitly referenced by either a Julia-side named variable, or a Julia-side `Ref`, can be garbage collected at any point, usually segfaulting the entire application at random times.
 This includes the result of `box`, `jluna::safe_call`, `unsafe::call` and most `unsafe` functions returning pointers in general.
+Any pointer acquired by calling `static_cast<unsafe::Value*>` on a proxy is safe, as long as the proxy stays in memory.

-To prevent this, the `unsafe` library provides `unsafe::gc_preserve`.
+To prevent accidental deallocation without using `jluna::Proxy`, the `unsafe` library provides `unsafe::gc_preserve`.
 This function takes a raw C-Pointer and protects its memory from the garbage collector. `gc_preserve` returns a `size_t`, which is called the **id** of a value:

 ```cpp
 // move 1234 to Julia